DelphicGen/Kewirausahaan-Sosial-UGM-Website/README.md

 # Kewirausahaan-Sosial-UGM-Website
-Dinamic Website using node js
+Dinamic Website using node js, ejs and mysql